odoo/documentation/content/developer/reference/frontend/hooks.rst

      - load assets
    * - :ref:`useBus <frontend/hooks/usebus>`
      - subscribe and unsubscribe to a bus
+   * - :ref:`frontend/hooks/usehotkey`
+     - register and unregister an hotkey
    * - :ref:`usePosition <frontend/hooks/useposition>`
      - position an element relative to a target